iotshaman/shaman-cli/README.md

 **[environment]:** Indicates the coding environment, which will help determine how to build the projects.
 Available values are: *node*
 **[solutionFilePath]:** (Optional) relative path to the shaman.json file (including file name).
 If no value is provided, the default value is the current working directory.

+*Note: In order for the build command to work, each project needs to have a script (in package.json) called "build".
+If you used Shaman CLI to scaffold your code, this is already available.*